 Hence the reason why I say that if you have taken a loan then there is no question that you should have a loan protection policy.

 There are many different types of loan protection policies available, you can find most online, however essentially, they all cover the same thing.

 They cover the monthly loan repayment for any unforeseen loss of income.

 What can differ is the level of cover that each policy offers you, this obviously reflects the price but can give you some added extra benefits.
-Some policies will provide free legal protection, which can help in consumer disputes or identity theft, even employment tribunals can be covered with this policy.
+Some policies will provide free legal protection which will help in consumer disputes port identity theft, even employment tribunals can be covered with this policy.